defold/doc/docs/en/manuals/macos.md

 ```

 ## Publishing outside the Mac App Store
 Apple requires all software distributed outside the Mac App Store to be notarized by Apple in order to run by default on macOS Catalina.
-Refer to the [official documentation](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow) to learn how to add notarization to a scripted build environment outside of XCode.
+Refer to the [official documentation](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow) to learn how to add notarization to a scripted build environment outside of Xcode.
 Brief summary of the steps involved are:

 * 1) Follow the above steps of adding permissions and signing the application.